benny-discord/helpdesk/pages/docs/tags/tags-info.md

 Benny's tags are designed to help your server with pre-typed messages.
 You can use Benny's tags to quickly share information, without using the time to type it again.

 # Features
-Benny's tags module offers amazing features to help you even more!
+Benny's tags module offers amazing features to help you even more.
+You can customize these options in your server's [dashboard](https://bennybot.dev/dashboard).
+You can view articles of these features [here.](https://help.bennybot.dev/docs/tags)

-We have a [dashboard](https://bennybot.dev/dashboard) where you can customize your tags to your needs.